 Another definition from the marketing genius Kotler in his book Marketing Management – marketing concept holds that the key to achieving organizational goals consists in determining the needs and wants of target markets (actual and potential consumers), and delivering the desired satisfactions more effectively and efficiently than competitors.

 Let’s look at sales now.
 The concept of sales revolves around selling the product, and it encompasses promotional effort and activities as well.
 Sales is more centered about from a business point of view where as marketing is customer centric.
-Marketing looks at things from the consumer.
-It revolves around the customer’s requirements and works on meeting those requirements to satisfaction, along with ringing in profits for the organization.
+Marketing looks at things from the consumer, so that you can discover your community with Netcinity, etc. It revolves around the customer’s requirements and works on meeting those requirements to satisfaction, along with ringing in profits for the organization.

 A second major difference between sales and marketing is the fact that sales quantifies in terms of numbers or volume.
 Marketing goes deeper and profits are the unit of measure for marketing success.